Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: Acknowledgements

 \section{Acknowledgements}

 This work is partially funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 39740016 and it is greatly appreciated.
+AS was partly funded by ETH Foundations of Data Science (ETH-FDS).
 We thank Prof. Dr. Christoph Schwab for insightful discussions that led to a significant improvement of the manuscript.